Yukaii/raycast-context-bridge/README.md

 # Raycast Companion – Restored Sources

-This repository contains a reverse–engineered version of the Raycast Companion browser extension.
-The original CRX bundle was unpacked and its Parcel modules were extracted into readable TypeScript sources that now live under `src/`.
+This repository collects a faithful reconstruction of the Raycast Companion browser extension.
+The original CRX bundle was unpacked and its Parcel modules translated into readable TypeScript, so the codebase looks like a normal extension project while still matching the behavior of the shipped build.

+## Project structure

+- `src/` – TypeScript sources for the content script, background worker, user script, and shared libraries.
+- `assets/` – Extracted icons.
+- `scripts/` – Build script (`build.mjs`) plus the extraction helper used during restoration (`extract_modules.js`).
+- `dist/` – Build output, containing `chrome/` and `firefox/` bundles (`npm run build`).
+- `original_sources/` – Reference artifacts extracted from the original bundles.
+These are read-only and kept for diffing.

 ## Restoration workflow

 1. **Module extraction** – The original bundles (`content.903826e2.js`, `static/background/index.js`, `userScripts.b7259c65.js`) were parsed with `scripts/extract_modules.js` to recover individual Parcel modules.
-The recovered JS and mapping tables (`background_modules.json`, `raycast_modules*.json`) live in `original_sources/`.
+The recovered JS and lookup tables (`background_modules.json`, `raycast_modules*.json`) live under `original_sources/`.
 2. **Source reconstruction** – Each recovered module was ported to TypeScript under `src/`, keeping the same APIs (content script, background service worker, user script, messaging helpers, etc.).
 Runtime-only dependencies (`@plasmohq/*`, `defuddle`, `he`) were reintroduced via `package.json`.
-3. **Raycast bridge** – The private `@raycast/app` WebSocket bridge (module `eeKRu`) and its RPC error helpers were extracted and reimplemented in `src/lib/raycast.ts` / `src/lib/raycast-errors.ts` so the background script can talk to the desktop Raycast app just like the original extension.
+3. **Raycast bridge** – The private `@raycast/app` WebSocket bridge (module `eeKRu`) and its RPC error helpers were extracted and reimplemented in `src/lib/raycast.ts` so the background script can talk to the desktop Raycast app just like the original extension.
-4. **Build tooling** – `scripts/build.mjs` runs esbuild on the TypeScript sources to reproduce `content.js`, `background.js`, `user-script.js`, and copies the appropriate manifest (`manifest.json` for Chromium, `manifest.firefox.json` for Gecko), the restored Options page bundle, plus icons into per-browser directories under `dist/`.
-The original extraction script is stored as `scripts/extract_modules.js` for future investigations.
+4. **Build tooling** – `scripts/build.mjs` runs esbuild on the TypeScript sources to produce `content.js`, `background.js`, `user-script.js`, the Options page bundle, and copies the appropriate manifest into per-browser directories under `dist/`.

-## Project structure

-- `src/` – TypeScript sources for the content script, background worker, user script, and shared libraries.
-- `assets/` – Extracted icons.
-- `dist/` – Build output (`npm run build`), containing `chrome/` and `firefox/` bundles.
-- `original_sources/` – Raw modules extracted from the original Parcel bundles (kept for reference).
-- `scripts/` – Build script plus the original `extract_modules.js`.

 ## Building